piknotech/SwiftCollections/Collections/Bag/BagDoc.md

 print(newBag.totalElements) // Prints ["A, "A", "B"]
 ```

 The methods provided by `Collection` and `Sequence` are available just like you're used to it.
+With `Bag` conforming to `Equatable`, you can also perform equality checks.

 ## License